 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Almond flour is all the rage lately.
 It’s the flour used in macarons and many of my grain free baking recipes.
 More and more people want to know how to make blanched almond flour in their homes, and I will show you two ways you can do this.

-Almond Flour is not to be confused with almond meal, which is much granier and often what you see out in the market place.
-Good blanched almond flour is very expensive, so I opt to make my own.
+Blanched almond flour is not to be confused with almond meal, which is much grainier and often what you see out in the market place.
+Good blanched almond flour is the almond flour you want to use for baking.
+It’s expensive, so I often make my own.

 Blanch the almonds in boiling water for one minute, no more than that.
 Rinse in cold water.

 The peels will slip off, but this does take about five minutes to do.
 Be patient.

 Dry them on a clean towel for a few hours.

 Process in a few food processor, pulsing for about 3 seconds at a time, so as to not make almond butter.

 Process in a Vitamix, pulsing for about 5 seconds at a time on medium speed and then stopping for about 30 seconds.
 Move the almonds around, making sure to move the almonds from the bottom.
 This is how I do it; it’s less grainy than the food processor.